 MTH 4490 Senior Seminar (1 to 3 credit hours) Individualized study of a topic in mathematics culminating in a written and oral presentation.
 Prerequisites: MTH 3318 and senior status.
-MTH 4491-92 Guided Independent Research (1 to 3 credit hours) Additional information is indexed under Independent Study and Research.
+MTH 4491-92 Guided Independent Research (1 to 3 credit Additional information is indexed under Independent Study and Research.
 MTH 4493-94Guided Independent Study (1 to 3 credit hours) Additional information is indexed under Independent Study and Research.

-MTH 4499 Internship in Mathematics/Statistics (1-3) A supervised experience in planning, staging, and evaluating a formal practicum in a related field.
+MTH 4498 Math Education Capstone (3) This course is designed to culminate the student's experience in the Math Education program.
+Students will complete a comprehensive exam and a capstone project that integrates educational research, curriculum design, math content application, and assessment.
+Based on a literature evaluation of a specific concept or problem in math teaching, the student will develop a new curricular unit, or redesign an existing one, to be implemented in a college, high school, or middle school math course.
+This unit must apply math content from their degree program courses and the student must assess the impact of the new/revised unit on student learning.
+Prerequisite: Junior Status MTH 4499 Internship in Mathematics/Statistics (1-3) A supervised experience in planning, staging, and evaluating a formal practicum in a related field.
 Prerequisites: 6 credit hours at the 4000-level or MTH 4451, or permission of the department chair.
 MUSIC INDUSTRY COURSES (MUI) MUI 1101 American Popular Music Ensemble (1) An examination and application of music and music performance focused in the American popular music genres.
 Students will experience and perform popular music styles/genres including rock, R&B, mainstream pop, country, and hip hop among others.
 In addition, students will experience studio production process and procedure in the recording of music tracks for release through a record label.
 Prerequisite: By audition.
 MUI 2201 Improvisation (1) An introduction to basic improvisation through guided performance practices.
 Chord symbols and terminology will be used to describe various chords and scales.
 The "musical vocabulary" presented in this course is designed to provide a strong foundation that can be applied to multiple styles of American popular music.
 Students who complete the course will have the necessary tools to improvise at a basic harmonic level.
 Prerequisite: MUS 1103.
 MUI 2230 Survey of Music Industry (3) An introduction to practices and inter-relationships of the music industry, such as retail, recording, distribution, legal aspects, publishing media and employment.
 Music Technologies (3) MUI 3305 Study of the computer-based applications as currently used in the music industry for audio production including MIDI sequencing, multi-track recording, audio editing and music notation.
-Prerequisite: MUI 2230.

-MUI 3310 Audio Principles and Techniques I (3) A basic course to develop the understanding and skills to produce audio recordings.
+Prerequisite: MUI 2230 MUI 3310 Audio Principles and Techniques I (3) A basic course to develop the understanding and skills to produce audio recordings.
 Listening skills will be emphasized along with editing, recording, and basic sound design for film/video.
 Prerequisite: MUI 2230, MUI 3305.
-Song Writing (2) MUI 3315 Study of basic skills and techniques of songwriting including lyric writing, melodic construction, and harmonic progression.
+MUI 3315 Song Writing (2) Study of basic skills and techniques of songwriting including lyric writing, melodic construction, and harmonic progression.
 Prerequisites: MUI 2230, MUI 3305, MUS 1103.

-MUI 3325 Recording Studio I (2)

-An examination of the art of studio recording.
-The mixing console, microphones, signal processing, recording systems will be studied and experienced.
+MUI 3325 Recording Studio I (2) An examination of the art of studio recording.
+The mixing console, microphones, signal processing, and digital recording systems will be studied and experienced.
 Prerequisite: MUI 3360.